tethysplatform/tethys/docs/contribute/code.rst

 Maintain Dependencies
 =====================

-This section provides instructions on managing and updating project dependencies.
-It includes information on maintaining Tethys maintained dependencies, like Tethys Dataset Services, updating Tethys to be compatible with new versions of third-party dependencies, and maintaining the Conda-Forge packages for third-party dependencies.
+Learn how to update and manage third party dependencies of Tethys Platform.
+This guide includes information on maintaining Tethys maintained dependencies, like Tethys Dataset Services, updating Tethys to be compatible with new versions of third-party dependencies, and maintaining the Conda-Forge packages for third-party dependencies.

 .. toctree::
    :maxdepth: 1